ristoxxx/JunctionChallenge/README.md

 ### 🎙️ Voice Interaction

-* Record user speech directly in the browser
+* Record user speech directly in app (browser in demo version)
 * Transcribe audio using AI (e.g., Whisper, Deepgram, or built-in STT)
 * Process natural-language intent with an LLM
 * Respond using on-screen text and optional text-to-speech

 ### 🍽️ Wolt-Like UI Integration

-* Works on top of a simulated or real Wolt-style interface
+* Works on top of a simulated Wolt-style interface
 * Supports search flows such as:

   * “Find sushi places nearby”